jasonacox/Powerwall-Dashboard/tools/influxdb2/README.md

         * raw_weather and tesla_energy (for Grafana to access data)
 * Weather411 setup for influxDB 2.x
   * Docker Container options (configure ports and path for your local host)
+    * Port: 8676 (So its accessible)
+    * Variable: WEATHERCONF | /var/lib/weather/weather411.conf (So your container expects it there)
+    * Host Path: /var/lib/weather/weather411.conf TO wherever you create the weather.411.conf file (So your config file is outside of your container)
+  * Configure
+    * Follow configuration steps in step 1 on the [weather411](https://hub.docker.com/r/jasonacox/weather411/) page.
+      * Use the Influx 2.x details with the info you created above (Write API token for weather411, Orginization you created, URL for influx server you used above)
+      * This file is saved in the location you specified above
 * pyPowerwall setup
   * Docker Container options (configure ports and path for your local host)
 * Telegraf setup